The Galápagos Islands

 Tour Information (Click to see more)

-CANCELLATION & REFUND POLICY FOR GALAPAGOS ISLANDS CRUISE: Payment: A 10% deposit is due at time of booking.
-The tour will be invoiced at 140 days and final payment is due 125 days prior to departure.
-Cancellation: If cancelling up to and including 140 days prior to departure the deposit – less the non-refundable amount of $200 - and any payments are refundable.
-If we receive the cancellation 140 – 120 days prior to departure the deposit is not refundable but any payments against the balance of the tour price will be returned.
+CANCELLATION & REFUND POLICY FOR GALAPAGOS ISLANDS CRUISE: Payment: A 10% deposit is due at the time of booking.
+The tour will be invoiced at 140 days, and the final payment is due 125 days before departure.
+Cancellation: If cancelling up to and including 140 days before departure, the deposit, less the non-refundable amount (50% of the deposit), and any payments are refundable.
+If we receive the cancellation 140 – 120 days before departure, the deposit is not refundable, but any payments against the balance of the tour price will be returned.
 The full expedition fee is forfeited if your notice of cancellation is received within 120 days of your departure date.

 ENTERING & LEAVING ECUADOR: Ecuadorian authorities require a passport that is valid for at least six months after your date of arrival in Ecuador.
 Visas are not currently required for U.S. and Canadian citizens.
 Tourist cards are prepared by your arriving airline.
-In the recent past, there was a $40.80 departure tax in Ecuador however most major airlines now include this in the price of your international ticket.
-If your airlines does not include this in your ticket please be prepared to pay with cash.
+In the recent past, there was a $40.80 departure tax in Ecuador; however, most major airlines now include this in the price of your international ticket.
+If your airline does not include this in your ticket, please be prepared to pay with cash.

 COUNTRY INFORMATION: You can review the U.S. Department of State Country Specific Travel Information here: https://travel.state.gov/content/travel.html.
 Review foreign travel advice from the UK government here: https://www.gov.uk/foreign-travel-advice and travel advice and advisories from the Government of Canada here: https://travel.gc.ca/travelling/advisories.